kumahq/kuma-website/docs/docs/1.2.0/policies/traffic-permissions.md

 :::
 ::::

-Keep in mind that the `ExternalService` has [the same rules](how-kuma-chooses-the-right-policy-to-apply.md) for matching policies as any other service in the mesh.
-Kuma will pick the most specific `TrafficPermission` for every `ExternalService`.
+Remember, the `ExternalService` follows [the same rules](how-kuma-chooses-the-right-policy-to-apply.md) for matching policies as any other service in the mesh -- Kuma selects the most specific `TrafficPermission` for every `ExternalService`.